 A commonly used term for techniques that do not use a clamp

-Incoming pitch
+Incoming throw

 Nage takes one hand low and the other hand high, thus unbalancing uke

-Hip toss
+Hip throw

 Spinning throw